 GENERAL TERMS AND CONDITIONS (T&C)

-1. The Seller operates an internet platform (the "Internet Platform") at https://importo.b2b-24.com and https://shop.importo.eu for potential and existing customers and business partners which allows users upon registration to browse the vehicles offered by the Seller and to place orders, and which facilitates the execution of orders.
+1. IMPORTO Drive s.r.o., with its seat at Puškinova 663, Klatovy IV, 339 01 Klatovy, ID No. 28905601, operates, in the capacity of the Seller, an online platform (the "Online Platform") at https://shop.importo.eu for potential and existing customers and business partners; upon registration, this platform lets users browse vehicles offered by the Seller and to place orders for the same, and facilitates the execution of such orders.

-2. A user account (the "User Account") is being created for users of the Internet Platform upon registration, and the users are being given access to the protected area for customers and Orderors (the "User Area").
+2. Upon registration, a user account (the "User Account") is being created for users of the Online Platform, and users are granted access to a dedicated area for customers and orderors (the "User Area").
+Orderors shall protect the login data associated with their User Account from abuse, and must ensure that third parties do not gain access to their User Account.

-3. The User Area serves the purpose of submitting orders and communicating information regarding accepted orders (such as a review of the order status, the anticipated delivery date, and the like).
+3. The User Area serves the purpose of submitting orders and communicating information regarding accepted orders (e.g. in the form of a review of the status of individual orders, anticipated delivery dates, etc.)

-5. The offer of vehicles (purchase items) on our website (i.e., in particular, in the User Area) is strictly only an invitation for delivery of an offer to conclude a contract (invitatio ad offerendum).
+5. The offer of vehicles (purchase items) on our website (i.e., in particular, in the User Area) is strictly to be understood as an invitation to make an offer to contract (invitatio ad offerendum).
+The application of Sec.
+1732 (2) of the Czech Civil Code is hereby excluded.

-6. The order placed by the Orderor represents a binding offer to contract (purchase offer), made in accordance with, and subject to the acceptance of, these T&C. The Seller shall confirm receipt of the order via e-mail (including an overview of the order and the current wording of these T&C), sent to the inbound e-mail address of the Orderor.
-The Seller reserves the right to examine the order / the Orderor.
+6. The order placed by the Orderor represents a binding offer to contract (purchase offer), made in accordance with, and subject to the acceptance of, these T&C. The Seller shall confirm receipt of the order via e-mail, including an overview of the order and the current wording of the T&C, sent to the electronic delivery address of the Orderor.
+The Seller reserves the right to examine the order and/or the Orderor.

 TERMS OF PAYMENT

-1. The Seller may demand pre-payment or an instalment (down payment) prior to delivery.
-This must be explicitly agreed in writing or, as the case may be, take the form of a preliminary invoice in the amount of the down payment; subject to a different arrangement as to the payment period, the down payment is due within five (5) days from the conclusion of the agreement or from delivery of the preliminary invoice.
+1. The Seller may demand pre-payments or payment by instalments prior to delivery, and may do so repeatedly, subject to an express agreement in writing to such effect or to the issue of an advance invoice.
+Subject to a different arrangement as to the payment period, any pre-payment is due within five (5) days from the conclusion of the agreement or from delivery of the advance invoice.

-2. Unless agreed otherwise, the purchase price is due for payment within three days from receipt of a notice (sent e.g. to the e-mail address of the Buyer) to the effect that the purchase item is now available, and in any case no later concurrently with the handover of the purchase item.
+2. Unless agreed otherwise, the purchase price is due for payment within three days from the delivery of the relevant invoice (sent e.g. to the Buyer’s e-mail address), whereas the invoice shall be issued as soon as the purchase item is ready for handover but in any case no later than concurrently with such handover.
 The Seller is under no obligation to hand over the purchase item before the purchase price has been paid in full.
 In the case of regular customers in particular, the Seller may at its sole discretion decide that the purchase price (or, as the case may be, the remainder thereof) may also be paid after the delivery of the purchase item; in such a case, the (remaining) purchase price is due within three (3) days from takeover of the purchase item, and in any case no later than within three (3) days from delivery of the invoice to the e-mail address of the Buyer.

-3. Unless agreed otherwise, shipping costs and incidental expenses (if any) are due for payment within three days from the date of handover of the purchase item.
+3. Unless agreed otherwise, shipping costs and incidental expenses (if any) are due for payment within three days from the date of delivery of the relevant invoice (e.g. to the Buyer’s e-mail address).

-4. The Buyer may only set off own claims against claims of the Seller if and to the extent that the Buyer's counter-claim has been confirmed in a final judgment, or is uncontested, or has been recognized by the Seller.
+4. The Buyer may only set off own claims against claims of the Seller if and to the extent that the Buyer's counter-claim has been confirmed in a final ruling or has been expressly recognized by the Seller.
 The same requirement also applies to any potential right of retention on the part of the Buyer.

 5. Cashless payments are deemed made only after the amount due has been credited to the account of the Seller.